Orient Foundation

 Publications:

-In 1996, as a component of its training programmes, the Foundation published its survey of New Media approaches to multimedia documentation, conservation and education Strategies for the Creation of Multimedia Archival Libraries, funded by the Ford Foundation.
+In 1996, as a component of its training programmes, the Foundation published its survey of new media approaches to multimedia documentation, conservation and education Strategies for the Creation of Multimedia Archival Libraries, funded by the Ford Foundation.
 Contributors to the survey included: The British Library, the National Sound Archive of the UK, the National Film and Television Archive of the UK, the BBC, UNESCO, The Joint Technical Symposium, the University of Southampton, Graz University of Technology, Microsoft, Hewlett Packard, Intel, Kodak, SONY, and IBM.

 In 1993, components of the Tibetan Cultural Resources Database were published by Random House under the title A Handbook of Tibetan Culture.
 This volume includes: a worldwide directory of over 600 Tibetan-related university department and other institutions (including monasteries, libraries, museums, and cultural centres); biographies of contemporary lamas and scholars; a map of monastic sites in Tibet; and a glossary of key Tibetan, Buddhist and Sanskrit terms.